Heard 'Em Say: Critical reception

 Steve Jones from USA Today highlighted how Levine's "smooth tenor" punctuates the introspective song.
 Sean Fennessey, for Pitchfork, remarked that the track "might be the most bandied about joint" on the album due to Levine's presence, though mentioned he "sounds great".
 Fennessey affirmed that while he is off-key and "blue-eyed selling his soul", Levine's "syrupy pop works" like the majority of the album's risks.
 Jozen Cummings of PopMatters summarized the song by saying the "sweet piano chords and Levine's gentle cooing" make it "probably the best hip-hop lullaby" since Slick Rick's "Children's Story" (1989).
 Ross Bonaime from Paste asserted that Levine's contribution to "Heard 'Em Say" might be one of the best things the singer has ever done, while calling the song "a soothing lullaby with some bite".
 Stereogum's Michael Nelson was impressed by the "beautiful and understated opener" managing "to wring actual human emotion" out of the "hit-making robot" Levine.
 For Slate, Ben Mathis-Lilley affirmed that the singer "has an indisputably fantastic voice for the wistful soul of 'Heard 'Em Say'".
 Slant Magazine reviewer Vadim Rizov saw "Heard 'Em Say" as a "vulnerable song" that redeemed Maroon 5.
 Eric Henderson from the same publication likened Levine's delicate delivery of the chorus to a "butterfly singing".
 Rolling Stone senior writer Brian Hiatt positively compared his performance to the work of Stevie Wonder.
 Cat Warner from Capital Xtra complimented the usage of his polished vocals and implored listeners: "Turn this up loud."

 On behalf of MSN Music, writer Sam Greszes quipped that the "bitingly political and scathing collaboration between Adam Levine and Kanye West" leaves nothing "not to like".
-Chris Deville of Stereogum described "Heard 'Em Say" as a "gorgeously graceful opening song", in which West's rheotric comes across as controversial.
+Chris Deville of Stereogum described "Heard 'Em Say" as a "gorgeously graceful opening song", in which West's rhetoric comes across as controversial.
 HipHopDX's Ural Garret encapsulated the song's verses as "an in-depth introspective look into everyday hood aspirations" and credited West's songwriting for feeling grounded.
 Alex Heigl, for People, commended West's lyrical skill, noting that he offers a "clear-eyed, sober look at poverty and income inequality".
 Greg Cochrane from NME declared that "boast[ing] a trilogy of brilliance like 'Heard Em Say,' 'Touch The Sky' and 'Gold Digger'" makes Late Registration "a winner".